Ana Irene Delgado

-Ana Irene Delgado (born 18 April 1982) is a Panamanian lawyer, diplomat and politician and was the youngest Panamanian Ambassador to the United Kingdom, the Republic of Ireland and Iceland as well as Panama's Representative to the International Maritime Organization from November 2011 to June 2014.
+Ana Irene Delgado (born 18 April 1982) is a Panamanian lawyer, diplomat, and politician.
+Currently is the Ambassador of Panama to the Organization of American States, She also was the youngest Panamanian Ambassador to the United Kingdom, the Ireland and Iceland as well as Panama's Representative to the International Maritime Organization from November 2011 to June 2014.
 She was the first ever Panama Ambassador who presented credentials to Ireland and Panamanian Ambassador to Iceland.
-She was elected Vice President of International Maritime Assembly and member of the Board of Directors of the International Maritime Organization.
+She was elected Vice President of International Maritime Assembly and member of the board of directors of the International Maritime Organization.
 Succeeded by Mr. Daniel Eduardo Fábrega Venier.
 During Delgado's term the UK became the largest investor in Panama.

-Ana Irene Delgado is an elected member of the Executive Committee of the International Fencing Federation.
+Ana Irene Delgado is an elected member of the executive committee of the International Fencing Federation.

 Education

 Delgado completed a BSc in Law and Political Science at Santa Maria La Antigua University in 2004 before gaining an LL.M. at New York University School of Law in 2006.
 She also holds a BSc in International Affairs with Specialization in Economics from Florida State University and an Advanced Professional Certificate in Law, Business, Finance and Economics from the Stern School of Business.
 She is fluent in Spanish, English and French.
 Delgado was admitted to Stanford MBA program in 2012.